piiano/vault-dotnet/README.md

 # Using the SDK

 1. Open Vault.sln in your IDE.
 You can use either Visual Studio or Rider (2023.2.2).
-2. Create your project in the solution and add a reference to Vault.
+2. Create your project in the solution.
 3. In your code:
    -  add `using Vault;`
    - create a client factory using: `var clientFactory = new ClientFactory();`
-6. The client factory provides properties that return clients for Vault API resources.
-Each client is exposed through an interface and wraps the automatically generated client.
+6. Add the client factory feature you require.
+For example, (code snippet) to (description of what the code snippet does).
-7. The client factory also provides a property called `Generated` that returns the underlying generated client.
-This client offers access to all the operations defined by the Vault OpenAPI document, though in a less convenient form.
+7. Use the `Generated` property to access any other operations defined by the Vault OpenAPI document.
+For example, (code snippet) to (description of what the code snippet does).

 ## Working with clients